jbomanson/kak-spec.kak/README.md

 Usage: **kak-spec** [_option_...] _script_...

-Runs tests specified in given kakoune _script_ files.
+Runs tests kak-specified in given kakoune _script_ files.

 Each _script_ is ran in a separate **temporary kakoune session**.
-Different _script_ runs may happen in any order, possibly in parallel.
+No guarantees are made of the order in which different test source files are ran.
 However, tests defined in the same source file:
 - are executed in they order they are defined,
 - can use options, commands, etc defined before them in tests or on the top level, and